TyeMcQueen/terraform-google-ingress-to-gke/README.md

 one of the simple examples (above) and customize that as needed.
 If you try to look at all of the possible options, it is easy to be overwhelmed.

-Most aspects of the module are documented from multiple angles (and some of the linked documentation is from the other modules).
+Most aspects of the module are documented from multiple angles (and some of the linked documentation is from the other modules, marked with ⧉).
 When you are ready to customize, you should probably start with the [Usage](
 #usage) documentation.
-Depending on what angle you want to look
+Depending on what angle you want to look from, you
-from, you can also look at any of these lists:
+can also look at any of these lists:

 * [What infrastructure can be created](#infrastructure-created)
 * Input [variables.tf](/variables.tf) or the [sorted list of links](